jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

   (d) any of the provisions of Schedules 10 and 11; or (e) any other provisions of this Act in respect of which the context otherwise requires.
 (3) If a local authority or a council-controlled organisation is required under this Act to make a document or other information publicly available, it must take reasonable steps to—
-  (a) ensure that the document or other information or a copy of the document or other information is accessible to the general public in a manner appropriate to the purpose of the document or other information, including, where practicable, on an Internet site maintained by or on behalf of the local authority; and
+  (a) ensure that the document or other information or a copy of the document or other information is accessible to the general public in a manner appropriate to the purpose of the document or other information, including, where practicable, on the local authority’s Internet site; and
   (b) publicise, in a manner appropriate to the purpose and significance of the document or other information, both the fact that the document or other information is available and the manner in which the document or other information may be accessed.

 ### 6 Meaning of council-controlled organisation and council organisation